Collection of large bulky household items

 Please count each item separately.
 For example:

-- a bed consisting of a base, mattress and headboard is 3 items
+- a bed consisting of a base, mattress and headboard is three items.

-- a 3 piece suite is 3 items
+- a three piece suite is three items.

 - Please make safe any pieces of glass.